 Our goal is to help you make breastfeeding a success.
 Although it is a natural process, breastfeeding doesn't always come easy.
 New and experienced moms often have questions about breastfeeding and need support to successfully breastfeed.

 Our Breastfeeding Clinic offers the assistance a new mother needs to make breastfeeding a success.
-Learn from our board-certified lactation consultants before your delivery during our breastfeeding class for expectant parents, while you are in the hospital and afterwards at home to help you become comfortable and enjoy a positive breastfeeding experience.
+Our board-certified lactation consultants are available to work with you while you are in the hospital and also at home to help you become comfortable and enjoy a positive breastfeeding experience.

 - Pre-birth preparation